codeKarancher/take_home_exercise_intern/README.md

 Although it was not specified in the task, I simply could not see the app being useful if this feature did not exist.
 As you will see, I took the initiative of implementing a vehicle validation step so that an incorrect vehicle input on the frontend results in a advisory error message instead of some erroneous price quote.

-Althought the source code for the React frontend is no longer required, I have included it under the `/react_frontend/` top level directory.
+Althought the source code for the React frontend is no longer required to run the app, I have included it under the `/react_frontend/` top level directory.

 ## Running the app